 The researcher Gladys Guarisma conducted her fieldwork surveys in April–May 1997, in four different villages: Nditam, Ngoumé, Ngambé and Kong.

 Acknowledgement and citation

-Users of the Tikar deposit should acknowledge Gladys Guarisma from CNRS–LaCiTO as the principal investigator and the data collector.
-Alexandre François was in charge of coordinating the deposit, in the broader framework of LAVAFLoW (Legacy audio video archival in fourteen languages of the world).
+Users of the Tikar collection should acknowledge Gladys Guarisma from CNRS–LaCiTO as the principal investigator and the data collector.
+Alexandre François was in charge of coordinating the collection, in the broader framework of LAVAFLoW (Legacy audio video archival in fourteen languages of the world).

 The digital audio recordings were made possible through the financial support of CNRS–LaCiTO.
 The ELDP funding helped our research assistant Ms Anne Armand prepare the archive for online display.